Bhaswati Basu: Films

 Bhaswati Basu made her acting debut in 2005 with the Odia film Jiwan Mrutyu, directed by Raju Mishra.
 Her second film was Kathantara, released in 2006 and directed by Himanshu Khatua.
 Among the eight awards the film won in the 2006 Odisha State Film Awards, her performance in it secured her the Best Supporting Actress award.

 Basu also acted in the 2017 film Khyanikaa: The Lost Idea, directed by Amartya Bhattacharyya.
 The film was featured in Indian Panorama section of the 2017 edition of the International Film Festival of India.
 It also received critical acclaim at several international film festivals.

 Basu also acted in the short film Rasagola, directed by Swaraj Mishra and screened in 2020, that is based on Babuna, a collection of stories of a child growing up in a village in Odisha.

 Basu played the role of the mother of the eponymous protagonist in the 2021 film, Kokoli: Fish Out of Water, whose theme was the impact on the Odia fishing community of rising sea levels thanks to climate change.

 Phalguna Chaitra, in which Basu essayed a prominent role, was the first Odia film to be released simultaneously in 9 countries, in 2023.

-In 2025, Basu acted in Indradhanu, an Arjun Samantaray film set to be released on 18 July.